Written by 8:34 am Leave Management • One Comment

 Example

-Suppose the monthly salary of an employee is INR 90,000.
+Suppose the monthly salary of an employee is ₹ 90,000.

 LOP when the number of days in a month is 30

-So, if an employee takes leave for a certain number of days, the LOP is calculated by multiplying INR 3,000 by the number of leave days.
+So, if an employee takes leave for a certain number of days, multiply ₹3,000 by the total leave days to calculate the LOP amount.

 Taking weekends into account (assuming 4 weekends in a month)